DEEP DIVE

 |

-This Deep Dive, categorized by use cases, has an overarching aim to map out who is doing what, where and how to facilitate coordination.
-Such coordination is essential to facilitate knowledge sharing and the adoption of interoperability standards.
-In short, to bridge the gap between MMS efforts and its utilization in informing policy and programmatic decision-making, MESA is building a knowledge base for a ‘Community of Practice’ to address challenges encountered with implementing MMS and the integration of molecular and genomic data.
-Some of the challenges include:
+This Deep Dive, categorized by use cases, has an overarching aim to map out who is doing what, where and how to facilitate coordination and information sharing.
+MESA is facilitating a knowledge base to address challenges encountered in implementing MMS and integrating molecular and genomic data.
+This effort aims to bridge the gap between MMS initiatives and their use in informing policy and programmatic decision-making.
+As part of this effort, some of the challenges identified from projects received include:

 - Socialization of laboratory methods and SOPs